respoke/docs/src/client/javascript/guide/presence.md

 menuOrder: 40
 meta:
     keywords: "respoke, endpoint, presence"
-    description: "Learn how to do listen for endpoint presence using Respoke"
+    description: "Learn how to listen for endpoint presence using Respoke"
 ---

 ###JavaScript Library